Winter 2026 - 3 Credit Hours

 There will be roughly weekly homework for a total of eleven assignments.

-- Late homework will not be accepted without a valid documented excuse.
+- Late homework will not be accepted without valid documented excuse.
 Barring extraordinary circumstances, the documented excuse must be available to the instructor at least two (2) academic calendar days prior to the deadline.
 Valid excuses include your own illness or injury, family emergencies, certain University-approved curricular and extra-curricular activities, and religious holidays.

 - Your one lowest homework grade will be dropped when calculating the final grade.
 An un-submitted work counts as zero.